Kong/developer.konghq.com/app/_gateway_entities/plugin.md

 entities:
   - plugin

-description: Plugins are modules that extend the functionality of Kong Gateway.
+description: Plugins are modules that extend the functionality of {{site.base_gateway}}.

 related_resources:
   - text: Plugin Hub